averbis/IRuta/README.md

 - The integration from Python with IRuta using [SoS-notebooks](https://vatlab.github.io/sos-docs/) is not yet stable due to a race condition when starting the sos-kernel [(bug #9)](https://github.com/averbis/IRuta/issues/9) and problems when restarting the kernel [(bug #8)](https://github.com/averbis/IRuta/issues/8)

 ## Installation
+### Option 1: Running IRuta in a Docker container.
+We provide a Docker Image containing a Jupyter Notebook with IRuta Kernel installed.
+You can simply download & run it by running the following two commands:
+* Run the docker image: `docker pull averbis/iruta:latest && docker run -p 8888:8888 averbis/iruta:latest`.
+Then, you only need to open `localhost:8888` in a browser.
+Please note that all code changes are **not** persistent.

+Optonally, you can build the image yourself by executing:
+* Build the docker image: `docker build -t averbis/iruta:latest .`

-### Option 1: Installing Ruta Kernel from our prepackaged releases
+### Option 2: Installing Ruta Kernel from our prepackaged releases
 #### Preparation

 1. Install a Java JDK 8 or newer (up to JDK 15).
 You may download a JDK from [AdoptOpenJDK](https://adoptopenjdk.net/).